optimal-codestyle/optimal-codestyle.github.io/choosing_style_en.md

 However, individual rules are often questionable because the criteria for their selection are unclear and they often contradict similar rules in other similar styles.

 The rules provide specific details for how the code is formatted to maintain readability, but there is no explanation of how the rules help achieve it.
-Without understanding this, the solution to the engineering problem of forming a readable (i.e optimal from the point of view of the ease of perception of the program text) is replaced by thoughtless adherence to formal and often arbitrarily chosen rules, which also change when moving from project to project, from language to language.
+Without understanding this, the solution to the engineering problem of forming a readable (i.e optimal in the sense of perception) program text is replaced by thoughtless adherence to formal and often arbitrarily chosen rules, which usually change when moving from project to project, from language to language.
 As a result, a false idea is formed that the what the rules say is not so important, and the choice of one or another style is just a matter of taste and habit.

 Indeed, our habits largely determine how comfortable we feel in a given situation and, in particular, how we perceive a particular formatting style.
 But the feeling of comfort due to habit cannot be a measure of how objectively good this style is.
-It is obvious that the habit of a certain style can only mean that we simply stopped noticing the specific features of this style, which in fact can be counterproductive in the sense of forming objectively readable code.
+It is obvious that the habit of a certain style can only mean that we simply stopped noticing the specific features of this style, which in fact can be counterproductive in the sense of forming _objectively readable_ code.

 When I speak of _objective readability_, I mean that the full readability of a text consists of a subjective component, caused by developed habits and skills, which we talked about above, and an objective one.
 This second component is determined by the capabilities and limitations of the mechanisms of perception and processing of visual information common to all people in the normal mental and physical state.